Derbyshire woman's claims she murdered her 'rapist' to feature in new TV documentary

 She admitted the murder to police, but officers believe she is innocent and has ulterior motives for her confession.

-And a new ITV documentary, set to be screened tomorrow night (Wednesday), will see Janet speaking to memory expert Jamie Hacker Hughes, to find out if he thinks her claims are credible.
+And a new ITV documentary, set to be screened tonight (Wednesday), will see Janet speaking to memory expert Jamie Hacker Hughes, to find out if he thinks her claims are credible.

 Woman arrested in connection with 30-year mystery of missing man in New Mills